chatwoot/docs/deployment/production/caprover.md

 ### Caprover Overview

 Caprover is an extremely easy to use application server management tool.
 It is blazing fast and uses Docker under the hood.
-Chatwoot has been made available as a one-click app in Chatwoot and hence the deployment process is very easy.
+Chatwoot has been made available as a one-click app in Chatwoot, and the deployment process is straightforward.

 ### Install Caprover on your VM

-Finish your caprover installation by referring to [Getting started guid](https://caprover.com/docs/get-started.html).
+Finish your Caprover installation by referring to [Getting started guid](https://caprover.com/docs/get-started.html).

 ### Installing Chatwoot in Caprover

-Chatwoot is available in the one-click apps option in caprover, find Chatwoot by searching and clicking on it.
+Chatwoot is available in the one-click apps option in Caprover.
+Find Chatwoot by searching and clicking on it.
 Replace the default `version` with the latest `version` of chatwoot.
 User appropriate values for the Postgres and Redis passwords and click install.
 It should only take a few minutes.

 ### Finishing the setup

-Headover to the `web` service in caprover application and set Websocket Support to true.
-Do this in HTTP settings tab.
-You could also enable `https` for the application
+Head over to the `web` service in the Caprover applications and set Websocket Support to true.
+Do this in the HTTP settings tab.
+You could also enable `https` for the application.

 ### Configure the necessary environment variables

-Caprover will take care of the installation of Postgres and Redis along with the app and worker servers.
-We would advise you to replace the database/Redis services with managed/standalone servers once you start scaling.
+Caprover will take care of Postgres and Redis installation, along with the app and worker servers.
+We would advise you to replace the Database/Redis services with managed/standalone servers once you start scaling.

-Also, ensure to set the appropriate environment variables for E-mail, Object Store service etc referring to our [Environment variables guide](./environment-variables)
+Also, ensure to set the appropriate environment variables for E-mail, Object Store service etc. referring to our [Environment variables guide](./environment-variables)

 ### Upgrading Chatwoot installation

-To update your chatwoot installation to the latest version in caprover, Run the following command in deployment tab for web and worker in the method 5: deploy captain-definition
+To update your chatwoot installation to the latest version in Caprover, Run the following command in the deployment tab for web and worker in the method 5: deploy captain-definition

 ### web